TheOlasunkanmi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The 3-paths script counts the number of directory in PATH The 4-global_variables script will list all environment variables The 5-local_variables will list all local variables and environment variables, and functions
+The 3-paths script counts the number of directory in PATH The 4-global_variables script will list all environment variables The 5-local_variables will list all local variables and environment variables, and functions The 6-create_local_variable will create a new local variable with name, BEST, and value of School